omthurman/ICBMorRocket/README.md

 # Side features
-The application also includes a short webscraper to help get images from the internet, in the future I plan to integrate this web-scraper into the model, so that any two items can automatically be pulled from the internet and used to train the model.
+The application also includes a short webscraper to help get images from the internet, in the future I plan to integrate this web-scraper into the front end, so that any two items can automatically be pulled from the internet and used to train the model.
 I also think it would be fun to add a SQL database to this project to store all of the vectorized images.